py-why/causaltune/README.md

 **Currently tested and used: binary treatment, strictly random assignment**.

-**In development: Multiple (categorical) treatments** This will require extra work as the EconML CATE models appear to support it (according to their docs), but the DoWhy wrapper for them doesn't seem to.
-Expected by end of September 2022
+**In testing: Multiple (categorical) treatments** Currently at PR stage, expected to merge within days

 ### 2. Continuous testing combined with exploitation
 The per-customer impact estimates from the previous section, even if noisy, can be used to implement